 SIS: Onward to the moon!
 [Laughs] Social engagement is the next step.
 Looking at the world right now as we launch, Kamala Harris is a role model for young girls.
 This parallels what happens in the film and can be a new catalyst.
 This is just the beginning of our journey.

-Rebel Hearts premieres at the 2021 Sundance Film Festival on January 29.
+Rebel Hearts premieres at the 2021 Sundance Film Festival and has its Canadian premiere at Hot Docs.